 The city of Orange Beach can go from two to three entertainment districts, under Act No. 2021-350.
 The governor signed the bill by Sen. Chris Elliott, R-Fairhope, into law Thursday, May 6.

 The Mountain Brook City Council can establish entertainment districts in the city’s Mountain Brook, English and Crestline villages, under Act No. 2021-214 by Rep. David Faulkner, R-Birmingham, which became effective April 15.

-On March 11, the committee approved another entertainment district bill, SB88 by Sen. Rodger M. Smitherman, D-Birmingham, putting it in line for final approval in the Alabama House.
-SB88 would triple the number of entertainment districts allowed in the city of Birmingham.
+Another entertainment district bill, SB88 by Sen. Rodger M. Smitherman, D-Birmingham, was in line for final approval in the Alabama House, but was not acted on by the full House on the final day.
+SB88 would have tripled the number of entertainment districts allowed in the city of Birmingham.
 Currently, only five such districts are allowed.
 Smitherman’s bill would authorize 15.
-The Alabama Senate approved the legislation Feb.
+The Alabama Senate had approved the legislation Feb.
 25.